homieiot/convention/README.md

 Homie devices communicate through MQTT.

 To efficiently parse messages, Homie defines a few rules related to topic names.
+The base topic you will see in the following lines will be `devices/`.
+You can customize this base topic if it fits better to your needs.

 * `devices` / **`device ID`**: this is the base topic name.
 Each device must have a unique device ID.
 This ID MAY be composed of lowercase letters from `a` to `z`, numbers from `0` to `9`, and it MAY contain `-`, but MUST NOT start or end with a `-`.